Michael Jackson's Thriller (music video): Plot

 In the 1950s, Michael Jackson and a young woman (Ola Ray) run out of gas while driving in a wooded area.
 They walk into the forest and the woman accepts Jackson's invitation to be his girlfriend.
 He warns her that he is "not like other guys", transforms into a werecat and attacks her.

 In the present, Jackson and his girlfriend are watching the werecat film in a theater.
 The girlfriend leaves, scared by the film.
 Walking down a city street at night, Jackson teases her by performing the verses of "Thriller".
 They pass a graveyard, where zombies rise from their graves and surround them in the street.
-Jackson becomes a zombie and dances with the horde.
+Jackson becomes a zombie and dances with the horde, performing the choruses of the song.

 Jackson and the zombies chase his girlfriend into an abandoned house.
 She screams and wakes up, realizing it was a nightmare.
-Jackson embraces her and takes her home, but turns to the camera and grins, revealing his werecat eyes.
+Jackson embraces her and takes her home, but looks back at the camera and grins, revealing his werecat eyes.

 Horror elements

 The Thriller video makes many allusions to horror films.
 The opening scene parodies 1950s B-movies, with Jackson and Ray dressed as 1950s teenagers.
 The metamorphosis of the polite "boy next door" into a werecat has been interpreted as a depiction of male sexuality as bestial, predatory and aggressive.
 The critic Kobena Mercer found similarities to the werewolf in The Company of Wolves (1984).

-The zombie dance sequence corresponds to the lyric about a masquerade ball of the dead.
+The zombie dance sequence corresponds with the lyric about a masquerade ball of the dead.
 Jackson's makeup casts "a ghostly pallor" over his skin and emphasizes the outline of his skull, an allusion to the mask from The Phantom of the Opera (1925).
 According to the academic Peter Dendle, the zombie invasion sequence was inspired by Night of the Living Dead (1968), and the video captures the feelings of claustrophobia and helplessness essential to zombie films.